myfreecomm/nexaas-id-client-python/README.md

 ### Flask

-The Flask support supply a blueprint capable of deal with Nexaas ID OAuth.
+The Flask support supplies a blueprint capable of deal with Nexaas ID OAuth.

 The use: